Arash-Afshar/Arash-Afshar.github.io/_posts/2019-05-13-oblivious-transfer.markdown

 note that the user's location can be found (or at least estimated) through the source IP or network delays.
 Moreover, based on the frequency of the weather checks and the requests to the server, the server can guess whether the user is traveling on the road or not.
-Nevertheless, using a secure protocol is far better that an non-secure one.
+Nevertheless, using a secure protocol is far better than a non-secure one.